 The Trust only held small fundraising events during the year including non-uniform days.
-The Trust does not work with professional fundraisers or companies who carry out fundraising on its behalf.
-During the year no complaints or issues have arisen as a result of the fundraising events.
+The Trust does not work with professional fundraisers or Companies who carry out fundraising on its behalf.
+During the year, no complaints or issues have arisen because of the fundraising events.
 All fundraising undertaken during the year was monitored by the Trustees.
+The Trustees are mindful of the recommendations set out in the ESFA Good Estates Management Guide as a tool to assess and mitigate risks associated with the management of the Trust's estate.